-Your data and the Patient is in app
+Your data and the Patient is in apps

 - Data needed to ensure authorized access

 The Patient is in apps connect patients and the staff at a medical facility.
 During app setup, an encrypted peer-to-peer local WiFi network is established which lets a device securely identify itself.
-This requires that the app use the WiFi network name and device location to ensure authorized access.
+This requires that the apps use the WiFi network information and device location to ensure authorized access.

-For redundancy, the Patient is in app also connects your staff through iCloud and the Microsoft Azure cloud.
+The Patient is in apps also connect patients and medical staff through iCloud and the Microsoft Azure cloud.
 These network connections are also encrypted.
-This requires that you are logged into an iCloud account while using the app.
-The Patient is in app never has access to your iCloud account information or data from other apps.
-It is perfectly fine for a staff member to create a new, work-only iCloud account.
-All iCloud accounts must be unique.
+This requires that you are logged into an iCloud account while using a Patient is in app.
+The Patient is in apps never have access to your iCloud account information or data from other apps.
+A healthcare provider may choose to create and use a new, work-only iCloud account.

 - Data needed for patient assignments

-The charge nurse may also need to know the location of offsite doctors who may be traveling to your medical facility, perhaps for emergency surgery.
-The Patient is in iPad app provides a live map with a traffic view of your offsite staff.
-Specifically, if a doctor has installed the Patient is in iPhone app, then the charge nurse will have access to the doctor’s offsite location.
-The doctor may disable reporting of this information through a toggle in the Patient is in iPhone app.
-Offsite location updates are turned off by default.
+The charge nurse may also need to know the location of off-site doctors who may be traveling to a medical facility, perhaps for emergency surgery.
+The charge nurse app provides a live map with a traffic view of off-site staff.
+Specifically, if a doctor has installed the Patient is in doctor app, then the charge nurse will have access to the doctor’s off-site location.
+The doctor may disable reporting of this information through a toggle on the Settings tab in the doctor app.
+Off-site location updates are turned off by default.

 Conference calls with FaceTime and Skype for Business

-When your charge nurse uses the Patient is in iPad app to assign a doctor to a room to see a patient, she may provide optional comments about the patient such as if the patient has elevated vital signs or other symptoms which require a quick response from the doctor.
-It is recommended that these comments describe the patient’s condition and do not contain personally identifiable information such as the patient’s name.
-Nonetheless, all of this data is transferred through encrypted network connections.
+When a charge nurse assigns a doctor to a room to see a patient, she may provide optional comments about the patient such as if the patient has elevated vital signs or other symptoms which require a quick response from the doctor.
+Since these comments may identify a patient in addition to describing the patient’s condition, these notes are encrypted and transferred through encrypted network connections.

 Announcing patient assignments using AirPlay compatible speakers

-The Patient is in app is integrated with AirPlay allowing your charge nurse to announce that a doctor has a new patient assignment.
-Specifically, the Patient is in iPad app can announce that a doctor (as defined above in the section “Staff names”) has a patient assignment in a specific room.
-The Patient is in iPad app will not announce the patient notes.
+The Patient is in charge nurse app is integrated with AirPlay allowing the charge nurse to announce that a doctor has a new patient assignment.
+Specifically, the charge nurse app can announce that a doctor (as defined above in the section “Staff names”) has a patient assignment in a specific room.
+The charge nurse app will not announce the patient notes.
 The charge nurse app uses on-device text-to-speech technologies allowing the charge nurse to broadcast announcements to patients and staff.